You Didn't Know GEO: AI Visibility Principles, Practices, and Trade-offs

 Categories: Share

-Why were my projects showing up without any effort?
-I looked into it and found that AI search works on entirely different logic from traditional search.
-Traditional SEO is about fighting into the top 10, but 83% of AI Overview citations come from pages outside the traditional top 10.
-AI rewards clear structure and reliable sourcing, with little connection to PageRank.
+I looked into why it happened and found that AI search runs on entirely different logic.
+Traditional SEO is about fighting into the top 10, but 83% of AI Overview citations come from pages outside the top 10.
+AI rewards clear structure and reliable sourcing, not PageRank.
+My projects aren’t big, but the READMEs and docs are well-written enough that AI picks them up where bigger sites have thin content.
+That’s probably why friends were seeing Pake and MiaoYan in their AI results.

 Most people treat robots.txt as a switch: either block AI crawlers or allow them all.
 But AI crawlers come in several types, and they do different things.